ILostMyRumHam/Godot-notes/Godot Terminology/Nodes - Godot.md

 In other words, Godot's nodes do not work like components in some other game engines.

+A game should have an entry point; for traditional applications, this is normally a "main" function.
+In Godot, it's a [[Main node]].

 # Root node

 A single node that is at the base of a [[Scene Tree - Godot|scene tree]]